 Internal consistency.

-The classification of subjects and objects of the bank's deposit policy is summarized in (Fig. 1).
+The classification of subjects and objects of the bank's deposit policy is summarized in (Figure 1).

 Figure 1 Composition of subjects and objects of the bank’s deposit policy

-The formation of the deposit policy of a commercial bank is based on both general and specific principles, which is clearly reflected in (Fig. 2).
+The formation of a commercial bank’s deposit policy is based on both general and specific principles, which is clearly reflected in (Figure 2).

-Figure 2 - Principles of formation of the deposit policy
+Figure 2 - Principles for the formation of deposit policy

-A number of structural subdivisions of the bank (treasury, financial department, business development department, credit department, securities department), as well as the bank's management bodies: the bank's board and the asset management committee and liabilities.
+The development and implementation of the bank’s deposit policy in close connection with each other is carried out by a number of structural divisions of the bank (treasury, financial management, business development management, credit management, securities management), as well as the bank’s governing bodies: the bank’s board and the asset management committee liabilities.

 Rice.
 3.

-Thus, the board of the bank determines and approves the main directions of the deposit policy, approves the procedure and conditions for attracting deposits, and exercises general control over the implementation of the deposit policy.
+Thus, the bank’s board determines and approves the main directions of the deposit policy, approves the procedure and conditions for attracting deposits, and exercises general control over the implementation of the deposit policy.

-The Assets and Liabilities Management Committee makes fundamental decisions on the formation of a deposit portfolio, analyzes the structure and dynamics of resources, their contingency in terms and amounts with the bank's assets in order to develop, if necessary, decisions to adjust the bank's deposit policy; exercises current control over the implementation of the deposit policy by individual structural divisions of the bank.
+The Asset and Liability Management Committee makes fundamental decisions on the formation of a deposit portfolio, analyzes the structure and dynamics of resources, their relationship in terms of terms and amounts with the bank’s assets in order to develop, if necessary, decisions on adjusting the bank’s deposit policy; carries out current control over the implementation of deposit policy by individual structural divisions of the bank.

-Special departments of the bank are directly involved in attracting deposits in various forms: the department of deposits of citizens, the department of securities (issuing own bills, deposit and savings certificates), the credit department or the department of assets and liabilities (deposits of legal entities) and other departments in accordance with the internal organizational structure each bank.
+Special departments of the bank are directly involved in attracting deposits in various forms: department of deposits of citizens, department of securities (issue of own bills, deposit and savings certificates), credit department or department of assets and liabilities (deposits of legal entities) and other departments in accordance with the internal organizational structure each bank.

-In order to carry out practical activities to raise funds, banks develop Regulations on deposit (deposit) operations (separately for deposits of individuals and deposits of legal entities), which stipulate:
+To carry out practical activities to raise funds, banks develop Regulations on deposit (deposit) operations (separately for deposits of individuals and for deposits of legal entities), which stipulate:

 Legal status of subjects of contractual relations;